Yugam-Grover/Hotel-Dashboard/README.md

 ### Supabase as a Backend-as-a-Service

 All backend concerns — JWT authentication, PostgreSQL database operations, and cabin image file storage — are handled through Supabase.
 This eliminates a custom Node/Express server while still providing a fully relational database.
-Row Level Security (RLS) policies on the database ensure users can only access their own data, enforced at the database level rather than the application layer.
+Row Level Security (RLS) policies on the database ensure that only authenticated users can access the data, enforced at the database level rather than the application layer.

 ---